This post may contain affiliate links. Please see my disclosure policy for details.

 3. It’s the most popular temple in Guwahati

 A lot of Hindus head to Guwahati to perform a pilgrimage or spiritual journey here.

 It’s a famous temple and one of the oldest of the 51 Shakti Pithas.
 The Kamakhya temple is the main temple in the complex.

-But, it’s one of ten temples which were built surrounding it to honour the ten Mahavidyas (great wisdoms).
+But, it’s one of ten temples that were built surrounding it to honour the ten Mahavidyas (or, great wisdoms).

 Mahavidyas are personalities of the one supreme Goddess Shakti.
 Revered by Shaktas, they believe that “the one Truth is sensed in ten different facets; the Divine Mother is adored and approached as ten cosmic personalities,”.

 So, essentially all these ten temples are one and are all built to celebrate the Mother Goddess and all the different personalities which make her.